 Since alpha arbutin is less aggressive compared to many other brightening agents, it is typically safe to use in the long-term.
 That being said, you must use it according to instructions on the packaging or following a professional skincare practitioner’s recommendation.

 Alpha arbutin doesn’t bleach the skin but instead works to reduce excess pigmentation.
 As a result, it can be beneficial for people of various skin tones seeking to address specific areas of discolouration.

 What is the Difference Between Arbutin & Hydroquinone?

-Arbutin and hydroquinone are both well-known for their skin-lightening properties, but they are not identical in their structure, function, or use in skincare.
+Arbutin and hydroquinone both have skin-lightening properties.
+As such they are both important and often used for fading hyperpigmentation.
+However, they are not identical in their structure, function, or use in skincare.

 As previously discussed, arbutin is a naturally occurring compound that consists of a hydroquinone molecule linked to a sugar molecule (usually glucose).
 It works by inhibiting the enzyme tyrosinase thereby suppressing the production of melanin.
-Because it’s bound to a sugar molecule, arbutin is released slowly, providing a controlled and gradual lightening effect on the skin.
-For this reason, it is considered to be a gentler alternative to hydroquinone.
+As it is bound to a sugar molecule, arbutin is released slowly into the skin.
+This provides a controlled and gradual lightening effect on the skin.
+For this reason, it provides a gentler alternative to hydroquinone.
 Side effects are rare but may include minor irritation.
 Hence, it is suitable for prolonged use.

-Hydroquinone is the active component within arbutin and can also be synthetically produced.
+Hydroquinone is the active component within arbutin.
+It can also be synthetically produced.
 It also inhibits tyrosinase but does so more directly and intensely.
 Its immediate action can provide quicker results.
 Although effective, hydroquinone can cause skin irritation, redness, and even a condition called ochronosis with prolonged or improper use.
 In some countries, hydroquinone is available only by prescription due to its potency and potential risks.

 Potential Side Effects & Who Shouldn’t Use It